 - When and where to get a vaccination on campus — 9 a.m.-5 p.m.
 Monday-Friday by appointment through Oct.
 30, The Pavilion at the ARC.

 - UC Davis Health has its own flu vaccination requirement and reporting system.

-- “Return to Campus” eLearning course — Any employees who are now working on campus, or plan to work on campus before January 2021 — including academic, staff and student employees — are required to complete this course by Friday, Sept.
+- “Return to Campus” eLearning course — Any employees who are now working on campus, or plan to work on campus before January 2021 — including academic, staff and student employees — should have completed this course by Sept.
 25. All other employees, regardless of their remote work status, are required to complete the training by Dec.
 15. [UC Davis Health employees at the Sacramento campus are exempt, as they have their own training materials.]

 - Daily Symptom Survey — To be completed upon entering Davis campus facilities.

 - COVID-19 Dashboard